Top Artists – Jeff Beck

 More Jazz Fusion

-• Beck’s 1975 release, here with KILLER Shootout Winning Triple Plus (A+++) sound or close to it from first note to last
+• Beck’s 1975 release, here with a KILLER Shootout Winning Triple Plus (A+++) side two mated to a solid Double Plus (A++) side one

 • These sides are doing practically everything right — they’re clean, clear and open with lots of space around the players, and plenty of rich, bottom end weight